 - Over 100 networked seats means that your institution qualifies for Student Engineering Kit.
 With this program, students can install SolidWorks Premium locally.

 To check if your institution qualifies, contact your school’s CAD Administrator.
 Licenses will expire either one year after activation, or November 30th of the following academic year.
 If you’re unable to get SolidWorks for free via this method, it’s also worth asking your school if it’s possible to borrow an existing license.

 If you’re on the fence about SolidWorks, then committing to spending thousands straight off the bat may be unwise.
 Luckily, you can try out SolidWorks for free via two different trial versions.

 The first is a traditional free trial, which enables you to put all of SolidWorks’ functionality to the test.
 Trials are available for one-day, seven-day, and thirty-day periods.
 As is the case with standard, paid-for SolidWorks, you’ll need to contact a local reseller to download a trial.
 Please note that these trials are available for commercial users only.

 If, however, you’re not keen on installing a hefty CAD program onto your system—especially when you may not be sure you want to keep it there—there is another option.
 Online free trials are now available from my.solidworks.com, requiring no installation whatsoever.

 When visiting my.solidworks.com, you’ll be prompted to log in or sign up for an account.
-Once in, you’ll be able to use a cloud-based version of SolidWorks CAD Premium, with access to 3D CAD, simulation, MBD, CAM and visualization tools.
-You’ll be able to work with sample files, as well as uploading your own designs into the trial environment.
+Once in, you’ll be able to use a cloud-based version of SolidWorks CAD Premium, with access to 3D CAD, simulation, MBD, CAM, and visualization tools.
+You’ll be able to work with sample files, as well as upload your own designs into the trial environment.
 It’s even possible to connect your account to cloud storage, such as Google Drive or Dropbox.